Noise & Neighbor Etiquette in Apartment Living

 Everyone prefers living somewhere clean and orderly, and small actions create a noticeable difference.

-Most apartments in OKC ask residents to keep things quiet from 10 PM to 7 AM.
+Most apartments ask residents to keep things quiet from 10 PM to 7 AM.

 How do I handle a noisy neighbor?